1SpatialGroupLtd/1Integrate-Rules-Actions-in-Transportation/1Integrate/Essential Geometry Checks/README.md

 ![Alt text](img/DuplicateFeaturesRule.png?raw=true "Duplicate Feature Rule Screenshot")

 ## [Check for Duplicate Vertices](CheckForDuplicateVertices.xml)
-Checks for Duplicate Verticies.
+Checks for Duplicate Vertices.
 The Duplicate Vertex checks a geometry (Line or Polygon) that has any consecutive coincident vertices.
 This rule uses the Built-In function has_duplicates() that Tests to see if a geometry has any consecutive coincident vertices.
 It returns a Boolean value, true if the geometry has any consecutive coincident vertices and false if it does not.
 ### Rule Syntax
 Check for objects all that has_duplicates(:all.geometry) equals false
 ![Alt text](img/DuplicateVerticesRule.png?raw=true "Duplicate Vertex Rule Screenshot")